UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 > the variables are as follows `mousepoll=1 kbpoll=1 jspoll=1`

 > AMD Mesa Drivers (Building):
->Profiling <a href="https://gitlab.freedesktop.org/mesa/mesa"> Mesa</a> & optimising for your CPU may not lead to a massive performance increase.
+>Profiling <a href="https://gitlab.freedesktop.org/mesa/mesa"> Mesa</a> & optimising for your CPU may not lead to a massive GPU performance increase.
 But the latency reduction & CPU usage is clear.